-(b) Key assumptions used for value in use calculations
+- 12. Non-Current Assets Intangible Assets (continued) - b) Key assumptions used for value in use calculations

 The value in use calculations use cash flow projections based on the 2014 financial budgets extended over the subsequent four year period ("Forecast Period") using estimated growth rates approved by the Board.
 Terminal growth rates do not exceed the long-term industry growth rates.
-Cash flows beyond the five year period are extrapolated using growth rates that do not exceed the long-term average growth rate for the business in which the CGU operates (refer to the table above).
-The discount rate used reflects specific risks relating to the relevant segments and the economies in which they operate (refer to the table above).
+Cash flows beyond the five year period are extrapolated using growth rates that do not exceed the long-term average growth rate for the business in which the CGU operates (refer table on the previous page).
+The discount rate used reflects specific risks relating to the relevant segments and the economies in which they operate (refer to the table on the previous page).

-(c) Impact of a reasonably possible change in key assumptions Regional free to air broadcasting
+c) Impact of a reasonably possible change in key assumptions

+Regional free to air broadcasting